 If you like smelly, stinky cheeses, then washed rind cheese is for you.
 When people complain about cheese smelling like feet, they’re probably thinking of washed rind cheese.
 Its odor might be powerful, but don’t let the smell fool you.
-Underneath the distinctive orange rind is a tasty gooey flesh that will have you
+Underneath the distinctive orange rind is a tasty gooey flesh that will have you reaching for a spoon.

 Bathed in Glory

 Washed rind cheeses are recognizable for their orange-pink rinds that are tacky (not slimy) to touch.
-The cause of this unique rind is due to the growth of brevibacterium linens, aka b-linens, which cause the strong smell.
+The cause of this unique rind is due to the growth of Brevibacterium linens, aka b-linens, which causes the strong smell.
 The bacteria can occur naturally in an aging room or can be added to the milk or applied directly to the rind of a cheese.
 The bacteria results in less acidic cheese with a pronounced pungency.
 Washed rinds may have a bit of crunch or a sandy quality in their rind, which are just salt crystals left behind from their salty brines.

 What to buy?